microsoft/microcode/language.md

 The picker menu above shows the range of micro:bit hardware features that can generate a press event.

 ### Actuators

+Actuators represent actions that can change the state of the device, by writing to the screen, sending a message, playing a sound, etc.

 ### Modifiers